naiyerasif/site/content/blog/2018/2018-08-05-communication-within-a-docker-network.md

 CMD ["nginx", "-g", "daemon off;"]
 ```

-This is a multistage `Dockerfile`.
-In the first stage, a production build of the Angular application will be created.
-In the second stage, the build will be copied under an Nginx folder and a port `4200` will be exposed.
+This is a [multistage](https://docs.docker.com/develop/develop-images/multistage-build/) `Dockerfile`.

+- In the first stage, a production build of the Angular application will be created.
+- In the second stage, the build will be copied under an Nginx folder and a port `4200` will be exposed.

-> Don't forget to create a `.dockerignore` file and add `node_modules` and `dist` directories in it to avoid copying dependencies/build in the image.
+> Don't forget to create a `.dockerignore` file and add `node_modules` and `dist` directories in it to avoid copying dependencies/build files in the image.

-To generate a Docker image, execute the following command on your terminal.
+To generate the image, execute the following command on your terminal.

 ```bash
 docker build -t mflash/greeter_ui .
 ```

-## Configure Docker stack
+## Configure the Docker stack

-Create a `docker-compose.yml` file in the project root and add the following configuration.
+To launch the containers, create a Docker stack file `docker-compose.yml` in the project root and add the following configuration.

 ```yaml
 version: '3.1'